 Strategic Plan Goals

 Funding for this project was a combination of Redevelopment Agency (RDA) (prior to dissolution), Goleta Transportation Improvement Program (GTIP) and State Transportation Improvement Program (STIP) funds.
 Only the STIP and GTIP funds are still available.
-The City received a $2.010 million Active Transportation Program grant from the California Transportation Commission for this project.
+The City is also pursuing additional grant funding from the Active Transportation Program through the California Transportation Commission.

 The Project Approval and Environmental Documentation (PA&ED) phase was completed at the end of 2011.
 Final Design, Right of Way and permitting phases began in late 2012 and are currently well under way.
+The majority of permitting and right of way for the project have now been secured.
 Due to a shortfall in Gas Tax receipts, the California Transportation Commission pushed the construction year to 2019.
 The City will attempt to align this project with the construction of the Hollister Avenue Bridge replacement project and thereby minimize the disruption to the travelling public.

 Rosemarie Gaglione, P.E.